abhijeetmoreresearch/quant-code-ea/README.md

 4. Used Trailing Stop, Implements a simple trailing stop that activates after breakeven, trailing by a configurable distance to lock in profits during trends.
 5. Added New Bar Detection Refinement, enhanced with a static variable and time checks to ensure signals are only processed once per bar, reducing tick processing overhead by 90%+ in backtests.

+Disclaimer: Educational and research use only.
+Not financial advice.
+Use demo accounts first.

 |peace|